 - The debt collector cannot inform anyone else about your loan except to find out details about where you live or work.

 - Debt collectors, when collecting information about you can identify themselves and their collection services.
 They may not disclose the purpose of the call though.
+If they do, contact an FDCPA Attorney right away!

 - Debt collectors need to send you a written notice on the debt, including details of the creditor and the action to be taken.